Anonymous-AAA/SILC-Compiler/stages/stage_5/task2_3/notes.md

 1. Just allocate a register for return before pushing the arguments -> not the best don't know of better ways
 2. In checkfn , checking whether its not variable is done by checking the binding in the global symbol table
+3. Reduced the number of usable registers to 19 , the 20th register (R19) will be the garbage register